Electronics H-1B Sponsorship Jobs in Minnesota

 Get Access To All Jobs

-Job Roles in Electronics in Minnesota
+H-1B Electronics Job Roles in Minnesota

 Engineering (Non-Software)33 jobs

-Project & Program Management23 jobs
+Project & Program Management16 jobs

-Manufacturing Operations22 jobs
+Manufacturing Engineering15 jobs

-Industrial & Manufacturing Engineering19 jobs
+Industrial & Manufacturing Engineering13 jobs

-Project Management16 jobs
+Project Management11 jobs

-See all 141+ Electronics Minnesota jobs
+See all 79+ Electronics H-1B Jobs in Minnesota

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Electronics Minnesota roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Electronics H-1B Sponsorship Jobs in Minnesota: Frequently Asked Questions

 Which electronics companies sponsor H-1B visas in Minnesota?

-Medtronic, Honeywell, 3M, Boston Scientific, and Seagate are among the largest H-1B sponsors in Minnesota's electronics and hardware sector.
+Medtronic, Honeywell, 3M, Boston Scientific, and Seagate are among the largest H-1B visa sponsors in Minnesota's electronics and hardware sector.
 These companies have consistent histories of filing Labor Condition Applications for roles in electrical engineering, firmware development, hardware design, and systems integration.
 Defense contractors with Minnesota operations, including Lockheed Martin and General Dynamics, also sponsor H-1B workers in electronics-adjacent disciplines.

 Which cities in Minnesota have the most electronics H-1B sponsorship jobs?